-- when dealing with University funds, not induce or encourage another party to operate outside normal business practice or the law.
+- when dealing with University funds, not induce or encourage another party to operate outside the University policy framework, normal business practice or the law.

 Conflicts of interest

-- Persons to whom this policy applies, regardless of the person's level of authority in relation to financial management, must not commit the University to any contract with any party with whom they hold a pecuniary interest without first declaring the interest to the Chief Financial Officer and obtaining their approval to proceed; any conflict of interest declared under this clause must be recorded in the University's Interest Register maintained by the Chief Financial Officer.
+- Persons to whom this policy applies, regardless of the person's level of authority in relation to financial management, must not commit the University to any contract with any party with whom they hold a pecuniary interest without first declaring and registering the interest in the Interest Register maintained by the Chief Financial Officer and obtaining approval to proceed from the Chief Financial Officer.

 - In making a decision under clause 5 of this policy, the Chief Financial Officer must consider: